LooseLab/readfish/README.md

 the read in progress and so direct sequencing capacity towards reads of interest.

-**This implementation of ReadFish requires Guppy version >= 6.0.0 and MinKNOW version core >= 5.0.0 .
+**This implementation of readfish requires Guppy version >= 6.0.0 and MinKNOW version core >= 5.0.0 .
 It will not work on earlier versions.**

-**Currently we only recommend LINUX for running ReadFish.
+**Currently we only recommend LINUX for running readfish.
 We have not had effective performance on other platforms to date.**

 The code here has been tested with Guppy in GPU mode using GridION Mk1 and